guanyuelee/AdvAI-Official/README.md

 # AdvAI
-Code for paper *Adversarial Adaptive Interpolation for Regularizing Representation Learning And Image Synthesis in Autoencoders*.
+Code for paper *Adversarial Adaptive Interpolation for Regularizing Representation Learning And Image Synthesis in Autoencoders*[paper, psw: k5hk](https://pan.baidu.com/s/1gKmAT9ee0I6Yqm4hFlqnJg).
 Accepted in International Conference on Multimedia and Expo (ICME) 2021.

 ![AdvAV](image/model.png) An overview of AdvAI-AE that consists of an autoencoder, a correction module and two discriminators.
 Adversarial adaptive interpolation is